Feel, process, heal

 Emotion focused talk therapy

-Our therapists provide a type of emotion focussed, evidence-based therapy called Intensive Short-Term Dynamic Psychotherapy (ISTDP).
+Our therapists provide a type of emotion focussed, evidence-based therapy called Psychodynamic Therapy (ISTDP).
 Here’s what that means and how it can help:

-• Connect with your emotions: ISTPD helps you directly experience and process your emotions, rather than avoiding or suppressing them.
+Connect with your emotions: Psychodynamic Therapy helps you process your emotions, rather than avoiding or suppressing them.
 By connecting more deeply with your feelings, you can develop a greater understanding of what drives your actions, habits, and reactions.
+Emotions are like a compass that can guide us toward what is meaningful in our life, but suppression and avoidance can block us from this important information.

-• Build resilience and emotional health: By strengthening your connection to your emotions and reducing reliance on defense mechanisms, ISTDP fosters emotional resilience.
+Build resilience and emotional health: By strengthening your connection to your emotions and reducing reliance on defense mechanisms, Psychodynamic Therapy fosters emotional resilience.
 This resilience can empower you to handle future stress with greater ease and confidence.

-• Experience authentic relationships : As you become more attuned to your own feelings, ISTDP can also enhance your capacity for intimacy, empathy and openness in relationships.
+Experience authentic relationships : As you become more attuned to your own feelings, Psychodynamic Therapy can also enhance your capacity for intimacy, empathy and openness in relationships.
 By fostering emotional honesty, healthier and more satisfying relationships become possible.

 Ready to get started?